On the Complexity of Neural Computation in Superposition: Full Proofs of Lower Bounds

 Note that we have made no assumptions here about whether the inputs and/or outputs are stored in superposition, and so this bound applies in all four combinations of superposition or not.
 Also, note that we can assume that $m' \geq \frac{m}{2}$ since if $m'$ is smaller than that, then we can remove any unused input entries from the problem, thereby reducing $m$.
+Finally, we again point out that for any neural network in our upper bound model (and thus using square matrices) and a constant number of bits per parameter, this lower bound implies that the number of neurons required is $\Omega\left(\sqrt{m' \log m'}\right)$.